The Farming Year in Painscastle and Rhosgoch

-Being situated just 2km out of Painscastle going towards Erwood the farm produces beef cattle, which are sold as stores and finished fat lambs ready for table.
+Being situated just 2km out of Painscastle going towards Erwood the farm produces beef cattle, which are sold as stores (for fattening) and finished fat lambs ready for table.
 Store Cattle are marketed through Talgarth and Brecon markets.
 Lambs are marketed locally or sold straight to slaughter depending on the size or type of lambs ready for sale.

 Having completed all of the summer jobs of harvesting and shearing, moving into the autumn new jobs are looming.
 Housing of the cattle is just around the corner and we are currently readying the ewes for tupping in mid October.
 This involves giving the ewes their annual, MOT, trimming feet, trimming their tails and treating any fluke/worm ailments.
 All this work will hopefully result in a good crop of healthy lambs being born in the spring.
 While doing all the work with sheep I’m always accompanied by my canine helpers Benny, Pete and Snoopy.
 While not always quite on the same wavelength as the shepherd, their commitment to the job is never in doubt.

 Over the past three years my partner Kay has been building a livery business on the farm.
 Kay likes horses!
 Being a freelance horse-riding instructor, competing in British dressage events with her own and customers’ horses keeps her quite busy.
 It has been a very successful summer winning many affiliated classes on a coloured cob (Lady Jane) and taking part in a young horse class on her own mare (Amber).
 With elite riders participating from across the country, including Charlotte Dujardin (Double gold Olympic medallist), this was a special experience, hopefully leading to exciting times ahead…